Frank Erwin Center: Replacement and demolition

 The Frank Erwin Center being demolished.

 In 2013, the Dell Medical Center, a $334 million teaching hospital for the university, identified the Erwin Center parking lot and the Waller Creek area directly across from the Center as being the site of Phase I of the Dell Center's construction, with the completion of following phases to require the demolition of the Erwin Center.

 In 2018, the University of Texas and the Oak View Group announced that they had agreed to build a new arena for the Texas Longhorns basketball programs, at a cost of $338 million; the new facility would fill the role that had been played by the Frank Erwin Center.
 The new arena is the Moody Center, named after the Moody Foundation, which had donated $130 million to University of Texas athletic programs.
 A groundbreaking ceremony for the construction of Moody Arena was held on the UT campus, just south of Mike A. Myers Soccer Stadium, on December 3, 2019; the new arena was completed in 2022.
 The Erwin Center hosted its last ticketed event on April 2, 2022; it was a basketball game which featured the Harlem Globetrotters.
 The newly completed Moody Center opened on April 20, 2022.
 The final UT graduation ceremonies to take place at the Erwin Center were held on May 20–21, 2022; they were the Erwin Center's last scheduled events.

 A year after the closure of the Erwin Center, the UT System Board of Regents unveiled plans for the structure's demolition.
 The announcement was made on May 1, 2023, and the demolition process began during the following November.
 The Erwin Center was dismantled in phases, to preserve nearby structures and to facilitate the recycling of materials.
 The last remaining building supports came down on May 19, 2024, officially marking the end of the Erwin Center with the land to be cleared out completely by September.

 Events

 The Frank Erwin Center set up for a concert.

-Located adjacent to downtown Austin, The Erwin Center was generally accepted to be Austin's current premier venue for large public and private events.
+Located adjacent to downtown Austin, The Erwin Center was generally accepted to be Austin's premier venue for large public and private events.
 The center held many events such as concerts, professional wrestling events, bull riding and private banquets.

 The arena has hosted three UFC mixed martial events: UFC Fight Night: Marquardt vs. Palhares in 2010, UFC Fight Night: Edgar vs. Swanson in 2014, and UFC Fight Night: Cowboy vs. Medeiros in 2018.
 Legendary professional boxer Miguel Cotto of Puerto Rico had his debut fight there, knocking out Jason Doucet in the first round of a boxing show headlined by a fight between Mexican Jesus Chavez and American Tom Johnson, contest won by Chavez by an eighth-round knockout on February 23, 2001.